What are microservices?

 Microservices both enable, and require, DevOps

 But another way of looking at the relationship between microservices and DevOps is that microservices architectures actually require DevOps in order to be successful.
-While monolithic applications have a range of drawbacks that have been discussed throughout this article, they have the benefit of being a single application that is not actually a complex distributed system with multiple moving parts and independent tech stacks.
+While monolithic applications have a range of drawbacks that have been discussed earlier in this article, they have the benefit of not being a complex distributed system with multiple moving parts and independent tech stacks.
 In contrast, given the massive increase in complexity, moving parts and dependencies that come with microservices, it would be unwise to approach microservices without significant investments in deployment, monitoring and lifecycle automation.

 Andrea Crawford provides a deeper dive on DevOps in the following video: